 There’s nothing wrong with telling a few chums about your plans or even broadcasting it to the world.
-But when you fail to achieve those, it might take a toll on your mental health and make your confidence dwindle.
+But failing to achieve those might take a toll on your mental health and make your confidence dwindle.
 When you keep your plans to yourself, you get less pressure from the crowd.

 Growing in private might rob you of bragging rights.
 However, you also get to rebuild yourself away from everyone’s scrutiny, which is an underrated blessing these days.
 Energy is also a real thing.
 The truth is, not everyone wants you to succeed; that reality might affect your journey.
 If it’s not necessary or doesn’t affect them in any way, it’s better to realize your objectives alone.

 Share Your Strength With Others

 After honing yourself, and once you’re ready to help others on their journey, it’s high time for you to give back and contribute to a more significant cause.